 “But I need social media for work”.

 If you’re not ready to take the leap completely, let someone else bear the strain and do the work for you.
 Delegate your social media marketing management to an outsourced marketing partner.
-Our business will help ensure your company is actively and appropriately engaging on all your social media platforms, while you don’t have to.
+Our business will help ensure your company is actively and appropriately engaging on all your platforms, while you don’t have to.